mvolkmann/blog/src/htmx.md

 HTTP header names are case-insensitive.

-An endpoint can cause a client-side redirection by including the `hx-location` response header.
+An endpoint can cause a client-side redirection by including the `HX-Location` response header.

 See the working example at {% aTargetBlank "https://github.com/mvolkmann/htmx-examples/tree/main/redirection",